 I’ve also written two dissertations (Honours and Masters) and am currently enrolled in a PhD in Media, Culture and Creative Arts.
 I’m writing a steampunk novel set in 1890s Western Australia, and writing an exegesis on the impact of colonisation and industrialisation on the natural environment.
 I hope to graduate sometime within the next fifty years or so.

 You write, too?
 Can I hire you as a writer?

 You absolutely can!
 I've written copy for various businesses and individuals, from blog posts to real estate copy, and brochures to landing pages.
 Just email me to discuss your requirements.

 You used to be an ESL tutor and teacher.
 Do you still teach?

-I loved teaching and tutoring and I still do some English and ESL teaching online.
+I loved teaching and tutoring and I still do some editing, English and ESL teaching online.
 I'm always open to doing more of that, from basic English skills to helping with essays, speeches, anything!
 I really enjoy the teacher/learner interaction.
 It's heaps of fun.

 I notice that you write in an English style which isn’t like mine.
 How do I know you’re going to be able to properly edit my work without changing all the ‘colors’ to ‘colours’?

 I’m very familiar with US English, and have probably edited more American English than any other form.
 While it’s true that I write in Australian English (which is a lot like UK English, but not exactly the same), I’m able to switch between English styles, and I will always, always check with you if I’m unsure about phrasing, word usage or grammatical conventions.